Clement7991/Titanic-hw/README.md

 To do so, it predicts whether you are likely to survive the sinking of the cruise ship.

-The app bases its prediction on information provided such as your age, the fare of the ticket, etc.
+The app requires the following information to predict the outcome of your trip on the Titanic:

+* Passenger ID
+* Ticket class
+* Name
+* Sex
+* Age
+* Number of siblings / spouses aboard
+* Number of parents / children aboard
+* Ticket number
+* Passenger Fare
+* Cabin number
+* Port of embarkation

-Try it out !
+Try it out!

 NB : cloud configuration and web interface is a work in progress.
 Currently locally hosted